ChloeL01/CP3407-assignment/user_stories/search_for_thing.md

 * Jess: 3 days

 ## Assumptions:
+N/A

 ## Description:

 Description-v1: The user should be able to search for a thing they wish to rent
+Description-v2: The user should be able to search for a dog that they wish to rent

 ## Tasks, see chapter 4.